 H3 Step 3: Secure the Industrial Fan Mount

 To ensure your fan is safe and secure, you need to make sure it has a solid foundation.
-Following are basic instructions on how to install a ceiling fan mounting:
+The following are basic instructions on how to install a ceiling fan mounting.
+These instructions apply to Hunter XP HVLS fans, which have a rigid mount

 Use a strut channel to span three points of the building structure and create a stable attachment point for your fan.
-Don't install a rigid fan mounting from a single structure such as a purlin truss i-beam or bar joist.
+Don’t install a rigid fan mounting from a single structure such as a purlin, truss, I-beam, or bar joist.

 Bolt the fan mounting plate to the attachment point using the provided hardware.
 The rigid mount downrod allows up to 33 degrees of adjustment for roof pitch and 5 degrees of adjustment to accommodate an unlevel beam.